VBlesius/RHRT/Paper/RHRT.md

 ``RHRT`` finds occurences of HRT in heart beat interval data, calculates the most used parameters and plots the results.
 The package works best and fastest when given annotation data, but can also find HRT based on commonly accepted filtering rules [@grimm_heart_2003].
 Most filtering parameters and calculation methods can be set freely to enable research on the methodology itself.
-In addition to parameter calculation ``RHRT`` can classify the data into common risk categories and estimates the reliability of the results based on the number and parameter values of the HRTs.
+In addition to parameter calculation, ``RHRT`` can classify the data into common risk categories and estimate the reliability of the results based on the number and parameter values of the HRTs.

 The package can be found on [CRAN] and [GitHub](https://github.com/VBlesius/RHRT).